-A small business that you can call their own is a dream of many..Although, it takes a lot of initial work, such as planning, analyzing, strategizing, finance etc. to get it running, you can make your dream a reality just by starting a retail business.
+A small business that you can call their own is a dream of many..Although, it takes a lot of initial work, such as planning, analyzing, strategizing, finance, etc. to get it running, you can make your dream a reality just by starting a retail business.
 You just need to figure out what you want to do and set goals accordingly.
-Retail is one of the easier businesses to open and run.
+Retail is one of the easiest businesses to open and run.
 Most people dream big and often end up struggling and on the verge of closing stores for not able to handle the operations.
 Therefore, it is always good to try retail first.

 That being said, it is much harder than it sounds – starting a business.
 You should know the basics, get educated about the niche, and learn a lot practically before you build your small empire.
 We believe having experience in the retail industry could make your goals more achievable and streamlined.

-Step 1: What Do You Want to Sell?
+Step 1: What Do You Want To Sell?

 You have to pick the right products and the top three factors that you need to consider while deciding your products are knowledge or interest, the demand for the product, and margin.